Victoza is a powerful weight loss medication that actually works…

 Anything higher indicates some degree of insulin resistance.

-As a hormone insulin signals to the body to store calories as fat (even if those calories are restricted) and to grow fat cells.
+As a hormone, insulin signals the body to store calories as fat (2) (even if those calories are restricted) and to grow fat cells.

 *Note: If you ignore (or don’t check for insulin resistance) it will be VERY difficult if not impossible to have significant weight loss.